Alan Mayer

 Alan Mayer (born July 3, 1952) is an American retired soccer goalkeeper.
 He played professionally in the North American Soccer League and Major Indoor Soccer League and earned six caps with the United States men's national soccer team.

 In 2019 he was inducted into the Indoor Soccer Hall of Fame and Islip High School Hall of Fame.
 In 2021 he was inducted into Long Island Soccer Player Hall of Fame.

 Youth

 Attended Islip High School in New York where Mayer was named All-Suffolk County in three sports (Soccer, Basketball, and Tennis).
 He, along with his brother, Bill, were New York State Tennis Doubles Champions.
+Inducted into the Suffolk County Hall of Fame in 2002 and in 2021 was inducted into the Long Island Soccer Player Hall of Fame.
 After graduating from Islip High School, Mayer attended James Madison University (JMU) where he played collegiate soccer and tennis for four seasons.
 He was the JMU soccer team MVP all four years while setting school records for career and season shutouts and also being named the first All-American player from JMU.
 Mayer was the JMU's tennis team MVP for three years as he played #1 singles and #1 doubles and was named JMU Athlete of the Year twice.
-He was selected to the James Madison University Hall of Fame in 1988.
+He was selected to the James Madison University first Hall of Fame class in 1988.
 In 2000, he was voted JMU's Top Athlete of the Century.
+In 2021, he was inducted into the Long Island Soccer Player Hall of Fame.